Pterostylis prasina: Taxonomy and naming

-The mallee leafy greenhood was first formally described in 2006 by David Jones who gave it the name Bunochilus prasinus and published the description in Australian Orchid Research from a specimen collected near Sherlock.
+Mallee leafy greenhood was first formally described in 2006 by David Jones who gave it the name Bunochilus prasinus and published the description in Australian Orchid Research from a specimen collected near Sherlock.
 In 2007 Gary Backhouse changed the name to Pterostylis prasina.
 The specific epithet (prasina) is a Latin word meaning "green" or "leek-green", referring to the colour of the flowers.

 Distribution and habitat

 Pterostylis prasina is common and widespread in the Little Desert and Big Desert areas of Victoria and the Murray, Yorke Peninsula, South Eastern and possibly Eyre Peninsula botanical regions of South Australia.
 It grows in plant litter under shrubs and small trees in sandy soil.